goradd/got/README.md

 compared to go's standard template engine.
 It also gives you much more freedom than Go's temmplate engine, since at any time you can just switch to go code to do what you want.

+GoT's primary function is to support the goradd web framework, and that drives our design decisions.
+However, it is a standalone template engine that you may find useful.

 - [Features](#features)
 - [Install](#install)
 - [Usage](#usage)